-This iconic university is not only famous for its world-class education but also its breathtaking architecture.
-Walking the grounds of the numerous colleges on a fair-weather day is a joy.
+This iconic university is not only famous for its world-class education, but also its breathtaking architecture.
+Walking the grounds of the numerous colleges on a sunny day is a joy.

 University Museum of Natural History

-The remains of an extinct dodo housed here is a primary draw for visitors, though many more fascinating exhibits feature.
+The remains of an extinct dodo housed here are a primary draw for visitors, although many more fascinating exhibits feature.
 Admission to the museum is free.

 This stunning library is home to over 12 million books - one of the largest collections in the world.